How does this medication work? What will it do for me?

 For children older than 12 months of age, adolescents, and adults, the usual dosing schedule is one dose (0.5 mL) of vaccine injected into a muscle (preferably in the upper, outer arm) by a qualified health care professional.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 Menjugate should be stored in the refrigerator.
 Do not freeze it.
-It may be stored at room temperature, but must be used within 6 months after removing it from the refrigerator or by the expiry date, whichever comes first.
+Menjugate powder for suspension may also be stored at room temperature, but must be used within 6 months after removing it from the refrigerator or by the expiry date, whichever comes first.
 Protect the vaccine from light and keep it out of the reach of children.
 If using the powder for suspension, it should be used immediately after reconstitution.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Who should NOT take this medication?